w3f/polkadot-wiki/docs/learn/learn-governance.md

 Cancelation is itself a governance operation which must be voted upon by the network in order to execute.
 Since there is usually some urgency to this type of operation, Cancelation comes with its own Origin and Track which has a low lead-time and Approval/Support curves with slightly sharper reductions in their thresholds for passing.

-### Blacklisting

-A proposal can be blacklisted by Root origin (e.g. sudo).
-A blacklisted proposal and its related referendum (if any) are immediately [canceled](#canceling).
-Additionally, a blacklisted proposal's hash cannot re-appear in the proposal queue.
-Blacklisting is useful when removing erroneous proposals that could be submitted with the same hash, i.e.
-[proposal #2](https://polkascan.io/polkadot/democracy/proposal/2) in which the submitter used plain text to make a suggestion.

-Upon seeing their proposal removed, a submitter who is not properly introduced to the democracy system of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} might be tempted to re-submit the same proposal.
-That said, this is far from a fool-proof method of preventing invalid proposals from being submitted - a single changed character in a proposal's text will also change the hash of the proposal, rendering the per-hash blacklist invalid.

 ### How to be a council member?

 ![](../assets/governance/approval-vote.png)